How does therapy help with attachment issues?

-There are broadly three ways in which therapy can help.
 The first is insight.
-Therapy helps you recognize that the way you relate to people is a pattern, the way you’ve organized your personality to navigate other people.
-By recognizing this, you can start to think about it more in real time as it happens in your life.
-Notice and think about what you’re doing and why, and what other people are doing and why, to get to get some sort of clarity about this is a pattern rather than an immutable reality that you have to before ever burdened with.
+Therapy helps you recognize that the way you relate to people is a pattern, a way you’ve organized your personality to navigate other people.
+By recognizing this, you can start to be aware of it as it happens in real time.
+To notice and think about what you’re feeling and why, and what other people might be feeling and why (a faculty called mentalisation).
+This sponsors the clarity that your patterns are a learnt response, rather than an immutable reality.

 Over time, these three modes of change in therapy can help you replace your template for how you relate to other people.
 Entrenched patterns of, say, being desperately in need of someone else, or fundamentally terrified of closeness, or very confused by the presence of someone significant, can come to be replaced in your mind and body by a sense that it’s okay to be around them.
 That there’s a way to navigate relationships that hopefully contains both your need for them and your ability to feel secure in yourself alone.